 Paula will be working with our Prime athletes at practices and clinics along with assisting at major tournaments throughout the season.
 We are extremely lucky to have a coach and athlete of Paula’s caliber at Prime!

-Dan Thomassen is the current Sage Hill School Girls’ and Boys’ Head Volleyball Coach.
-In nine years leading the girls’ program, the Lightning have won four Academy League titles and three CIF SS Division-IV Championships.
+Dan Thomassen is the current Sage Hill School Girls’ Varsity Volleyball Coach.
+In his 14 years leading the girls’ program, the Lightning have won six Academy League titles and four CIF SS Division-IV Championships.
+He was named the 2013 Orange County Coach of the Year and is a 3-time CIF Coach of the Year.
 He has also led the boys team to three Academy League titles in six years.
-In 2011, he earned his second CIF SS Coach of the Year award, and was the “Volleyball Now” Coach of the Year for Southern California.
-In 2010/2011, he started the Newport Lightning Volleyball Club and led the 14-1’s team to the Junior Olympics in Atlanta in that same year.
+In 2011 he was named the “Volleyball Now” Coach of the Year for Southern California.
+In 2010/2011, he started the Newport Lightning Volleyball Club and led the 14-1’s team to the Junior Olympics in Atlanta that same year.

 Dan played basketball and volleyball at Newport Harbor High School before attending UC San Diego and playing four years for the Tritons Mens’ Volleyball Team.
 While also teaching Chemistry, Physics, and Forensics at Sage Hill, Dan is an accomplished beach volleyball player and is an avid surfer, golfer, and boarder.